 This is one of the most common learning disabilities listed on an IEP.
 It appears under the category of Specific Learning Disability.
 Auditory processing disorder means that a child has difficulty understanding sounds.
 For example, a child will physically hear correctly but doesn’t comprehend the words meaning or use.
 A child with this problem has trouble understanding spoken directions from a parent or teacher or following a conversation.
 They are also easily distracted by noise.

 Aphasia is a condition that results in the limited ability to use or comprehend words.
-Those with mild aphasia might have difficulty remembering the names of objects or people while severe forms can impair the ability to speak.3.
-Dyscalculia:
+Those with mild aphasia might have difficulty remembering the names of objects or people while severe forms can impair the ability to speak.
+Aphasia is not the same as autism.

 This type of learning disability involves difficulty with calculating numbers or grasping mathematical concepts.
-There is no single type of math disability as it varies from child to child.4.
-Dysgraphia:
+There is no single type of math disability as it varies from child to child.

 Children with this problem have difficulties with motor tasks including either large movements or small movements.
 These can range from walking and balance problems to difficulty with picking up a pencil.